data-lessons/library-data-intro-DEPRECATED/lesson-materials/LibCarp-introtodata-answers.md

-# Library Carpentry Week One: Some Basics
+# Library Carpentry Week One: Introduction to Data

 _____
 ### Exercise Answers